na106/LADP-CSV-Import-to-SQL/README.md

+# Importing CSV File into SQL Database
-# Steps to import CSV file to SQL
+   This document explains how to convert/import a CSV file into SQL database as a table.
+## Steps to convert CSV files
+   Below are the steps and pictures to guide you through.

-1. Right click on the database you wish to import CSV file into and select Tasks.
+1. Open SQL database.
+Right click on the database you wish to import CSV file into and select Tasks.
    Then, Select Import Flat File.

 ![image](https://github.com/user-attachments/assets/ad53b649-b517-4f38-9236-1984e6e81050)